 Research has shown that the psychiatric medications that deplete magnesium from your body include antidepressants and central nervous stimulants.
 Insufficient magnesium levels can cause and aggravate many neuropsychiatric problems like depression, anxiety, ADHD, insomnia, seizures, schizophrenia, premenstrual syndrome, short-term memory loss, and IQ loss.

-Magnesium is an important mineral that is required by the body for over 300 biochemical reactions that include neurotransmitter, enzyme, and hormonal activity, all of which have a direct impact on your mood and brain function.3 Magnesium is essential for reducing depression, anxiety, and
+Magnesium is an important mineral that is required by the body for over 300 biochemical reactions that include neurotransmitter, enzyme, and hormonal activity, all of which have a direct impact on your mood and brain function.3 Magnesium is essential for reducing depression, anxiety, and irritability and is crucial for optimal brain health.
+The symptoms of magnesium deficiency are very similar to the side effects of many common psychiatric medications.
+Some common symptoms include insomnia, headaches, migraines, suicidal thoughts, heart arrhythmias, osteoporosis, high blood pressure, and muscle weakness.

 Though melatonin is not a nutrient, it is an essential hormone released by the pineal gland located in the brain, and the amount can be increased through diet.
 Melatonin regulates our sleep and wake cycles (circadian rhythm).
 It is essential for deep and restorative sleep, which is vital for optimal brain and mental health.